astorz/fend-capstone-travel-app/README.md

 ## Using the repo
 Developers can rebuild and use the code by cloning this repo.
 Webpack and all dependencies (cf. "package.json" file) need to be installed.
 Running "npm run build" creates a "dist" folder with the code for the production environment.
 ### Dependencies
 Usage requires registering for each of the 3 WebAPIs.
-Each API requires having an account name and an API key.
+Each API requires having an API key (associated with an account).

 Please refer to the documentation for further details:
 - Geonames API: http://www.geonames.org/export/web-services.html